CharlieMc0/universal-token-launcher/design-docs/tech-stack.md

   - **Native React forms with controlled components**
     *Rationale:* Simplifies form state management without additional dependencies.

+- **Network Switching Utility:** Implements automatic switching to and addition of the ZetaChain network using a custom utility function (located in frontend/src/utils/networkSwitchingUtility.js) to streamline network configuration and improve user experience.

 ---

 ## 2. Backend Stack